plonkamaciej/plonkamaciej/README.md

 ### Hi there 👋

-# Hi there, I'm Maciej Płonka! 👋
+# Hi there, I'm Maciej! 👋

 ## About Me